Build a WooCommerce Wholesale Order Form with User Role Based Pricing & More

-If you don’t want to use the wholesale order form layout for your retail customers, then you can add the product table to a separate page while continuing to direct retail customers to the main WooCommerce shop and category pages.
+Maybe you don’t want to use the wholesale order form layout for your retail customers.
+If not, you can add the product table to a separate page while continuing to direct retail customers to the main WooCommerce shop and category pages.
 Guests and retail customers will still see the correct pricing for their role, while wholesale customers will see the wholesale prices on the order form page.

 Hide prices from guest users

 Now, let’s consider another scenario where you want to hide the price for unregistered guest users only.
 To do that, go to the “Unregistered User” tab in the “Pricing and Discounts” plugin settings and enable “Hide Price”:

 Now, the price is hidden from unregistered users.
 Instead of appearing as a WooCommerce wholesale order form, the add to cart button has changed to a ‘Read more’ button because guests can’t place an orderL:

 Change the Add to Cart button text for guest users

 Next, let’s consider another scenario where you would like to replace the text in the “Add to Cart” button for unregistered users: